Medical Policy: 07.01.41

 - Evidence is limited for radiofrequency neurotomy.

-Pulsed radiofrequency is considered investigational in the treatment of various pain syndromes including but not limited to the following:
+Pulsed radiofrequency is considered investigational in the treatment of various pain syndromes including but not limited to the following, as the evidence is insufficient to determine the effects of the technology on net health outcomes:

 - Headaches (including but not limited to the following: chronic headaches; cervicogenic headaches; migraines; cluster headaches; tension headaches)